cgroll/slides/slide_srcs/assetMgmt.md

 ### TODO: MSCI world + EONIA

 - show two extreme cases fulfilling multi-period optimality:
-	- fixed weights
-	- fixed volatility
+	- fixed weights: one constant weight that creates the required long term risk target
+	- fixed volatility: smoothing risk over time: keep short term risk constant by constant rebalancing

-- which is better for taxes?
+- which is better for
+	- taxes
+	- customer
+	- company

+### Top-down approach

-- top-down approach: given long-term optimality, derive short-term optimality
+given long-term optimality, derive short-term optimality

-### Different approach
+### Bottom-up approach

-- bottom-up approach: derive long-term properties for given short-term portfolio
+for given short-term portfolio derive long-term properties

+### Univariate

+- in reality not possible: weights change
+- TODO: how much do weights change
+- adapt for turnover?

+### Multivariate

+- changing weights can be taken into account
-- without changing moments
+- without changing distributions: can be done
+- with changing distributions: how do multivariate distributions change?

+### Aligning long and short term optimization targets

+- how does a yearly target translate into a weekly target?

+###

+Calculating long term risk:

+- due to price changes weights change over time: fixed weights strategy not possible without rebalancing
+- univariate GARCH modeling for portfolio returns not correct
+- correct simulation algorithm:
+	- multivariate modeling and simulation
+	- simulate weight changes
+- problematic:
+	- square-root-of-time scaling with given conditional moments
+	- example: high-volatility sigmas and square-root-of-time scaling will pretend that sigmas will stay high for the whole period

+# Estimation

+###

+When should estimation be tackled?!

-- with changing moments
+- in plain Markowitz example with moments only?

-### TODO: changing weights for buy-and-hold strategy
+- in single period VaR example?
+- in part on bootstrapping?

+### Univariate estimation

+- changing weights requires reestimation of model

+### Multivariate estimation

+- changing weights does not require reestimation of model

+### Plain Markowitz estimation:

+- simplified multivariate estimation
+- estimate $\bf{\mu},\bf{\Sigma}$ only
+- no distribution required for $r_{1},...,r_{n}$

+### Bootstrap

+When should bootstrap be tackled?!

-# Basics
+# Markowitz details

-## Utility theory

-- Assumption A1: the utility of any given payoff distribution can be derived by knowing the first two moments

-- Assumption A2: the utility of two equal payoff distributions is equal

-# Single period investment

 ### Markowitz